Ibrahim Bin Shakaran

 The three other men were Mohammed Ibrahim Awzar, Mohammed Mizouz, and Radwan al Shakouri.

 The four were all charged by Moroccan authorities; then released on bail.

-The BBC reports a fifth man, Abdellah Tabarak was repatriated with the four others.
+The BBC reports a fifth man, Abdellah Tabarak, was repatriated with the four others.

-He was reported to have led an anti-Assad group, in Syria, named Sham al Islam, which was staffed mainly by fellow Moroccans.
+He was reported to have led an anti-Assad group, in Syria, named Harakat Sham al-Islam, which was staffed mainly by fellow Moroccans.
 He was reported to have died, fighting in Syria, in 2014.